alexzma/ReliableTransport/README.md

 # Running
 Compile the server and client with "make".

-Then, run the server with "./server <PORT>", where <PORT> is the port number you wish to run the server.
+Then, run the server with "./server PORT", where PORT is the port number you wish to run the server.

-After that, you can run the client with "./client <HOSTNAME-OR-IP> <PORT> <FILENAME>".
-The <HOSTNAME-OR-IP> should be localhost or whichever name is your default ip address. <PORT> is the port specified in the server command. <FILENAME> is the file that you wish to send to the server.
+After that, you can run the client with "./client HOSTNAME-OR-IP PORT FILENAME".
+The HOSTNAME-OR-IP should be localhost or whichever name is your default ip address.
+PORT is the port specified in the server command.
+FILENAME is the file that you wish to send to the server.

 The client command will send the file to the server in batches, where the server will then create a file with its contents in the local directory.
 Both commands will log diagnostics when sending and receiving messages.